mk-fg/fgtk/README.md

 like one could before Aug 2020 when google decided to stop sending all update notification emails on that platform.

+Supports basic filtering by regexp-matching video names, for when YT channels have mixed types of videos, only some of which are interesting.

 [feedparser]: https://pythonhosted.org/feedparser/
 [EWMA]: https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average